cerebis/qc3C/README.md

 ### From Github

 qc3C can be installed directly from github, however this requires that [Jellyfish](https://github.com/gmarcais/Jellyfish), along with its Python hooks be installed first.
-Although the basic Jellyfish binaries are easily built and installed, the a build which correctly creates the Python hooks is more problematic.
+Although the basic Jellyfish binaries are easily built and installed, a build which correctly creates the Python hooks is more problematic.
 To remedy this, users are encouraged to use our Jellyfish conda package, after which qc3C is easily installed using Pip.

 **Note:** Do not use Bioconda's Jellyfish package, as it contains only the Jellyfish binaries and no language hooks.
-As a result, when run qc3C will throw `NoModuleFoundError: No module named 'jellyfish'`.
+As a result, qc3C will fail to run with the error `NoModuleFoundError: No module named 'jellyfish'`.

 The following bash snippet prepares the conda environment with our Jellyfish package and installs qc3C directly from Github.

 ```$bash
-conda create -y -n qc3c -c cerebis -c bioconda -c conda-forge jellyfish
+conda create -y -n qc3c -c cerebis -c conda-forge -c bioconda jellyfish
 conda activate qc3c
 pip install git+https://github.com/cerebis/qc3C
 ```